Dumitrue-DDA/port-scanner/README.md

 # Port Scanner

-A small educational port-scanning tool written in Python.
-It can scan a single TCP and/or UDP port on an IPv4 address or a resolved domain name.
-The project is a work-in-progress.
+A simple CLI tool that scans a targeted IPv4 address / domain name on a given port.

 ## Features

-- Command-line interface with comprehensive argument parsing
+- CLI interface with argument parsing
-- TCP and UDP single-port scanning capabilities
+- Scanning a single TCP and/or UDP port
-- Support for both IP addresses and domain name resolution
-- Configurable scan protocols (TCP, UDP, or both)
-- Adjustable timeout settings for scan operations
-- Verbose logging mode for detailed scan information
-- Retrieves common service names for open ports using the system service database
-- Small, dependency-free codebase (standard library only)
+- Target can be either an IPv4 address or a domain name
+- Optional verbose log output
+- Prints name of the service, if possible

 ## Usage

-Run the scanner script with command-line arguments:
+Run the scanner script with command line arguments:

 ```bash
 python3 scanner.py -t <target> -p <port> [options]